uchytilc/pycu/README.md

 from pycu.nvvm import core as nvvm
 ```

-If you want to import it all just import pycu as normal
+If you want to import it all import pycu

 ```
 import pycu